 Ex-NFL football player O.J.
-Simpson faces a hearing on July 3rd of this year in which he will plead his case for an early release from prison for good behavior.
+Simpson faces a hearing on July 20th in which he will plead his case for an early release from prison for good behavior.
 Simpson is currently serving his ninth year out of a 33-year sentence that he received for armed robbery and other charges in 2008.
-If at least four of the seven members of the parole board vote to release him, he could be free as early as October 3, 2017, at the age of 70.
+If at least four of the seven members of the parole board vote to release him, he could be free as early as October 1, 2017, at the age of 70.

 Simpson was a star running back in the NFL back in the '60s, but he's most famous for being found not guilty of the charges of murdering both his ex-wife, Nicole Brown Simpson, and her friend, Ron Goldman, in 1995.
 It was one of the biggest court cases of the century and to this day, he maintains that he was innocent of those crimes.